boderg/dots/README.md

 # Hyprland dots
-My personal Hyprland dot files.
+My personal Hyprland dot files. <br>
-These are configured for my system running Arch Linux and may not work on yours.
+These are configured for my system running Arch Linux and may not work on yours. <br>
 They are also quite minimal.